Paint Roses on Glass

 ” target=”_blank” rel=”noopener noreferrer”>Italian Sage

 I think you need to give painting on Glass a try.
 Careful though, it can get addicting!

 Let the paint dry for 24 hours then place in a cold oven.
 Set the temperature to 350 degrees and bake for 30 minutes.
 Start the timer once the oven reaches temperature.
-Once the glass items have baked for 30 minutes, shut off the oven, don’t open the door and let cool completely, then remove from oven.
+Once the glass items have baked for 30 minutes, shut off the oven, don’t open the door, and let cool completely, then remove them from the oven.